 MSC FISH is anchored by four sub-committees, which work to put on all of our programs.
-The four sub-committees are Service and Hosting, Development, Leadership, and Kyle Field Day.
-Each sub-committee consists of 20 freshmen, 4 Assistant Directors, and 1 or 2 Executive Directors.
+The four sub-committees are Service and Hosting, Development, Donations + Marketing, and Kyle Field Day.
+Each sub-committee consists of 20-25 freshmen, 4-5 Assistant Directors, and 1-2 Executive Directors.
 Sub-committees meet on Sunday nights.
 More information about sub-committees can be found on the sub-committees tab.

 MSC Freshmen In Service and Hosting (FISH) was formed in June of 2000 by a group of former

 MSC Hospitality members, who were dedicated to aid freshmen in the development of leadership, integrity, purpose, identity, and independence while fostering personal relationships.

 MSC FISH began by setting up core values:

 Provide service and hosting to the surrounding community

 Supply freshmen with necessary skills and quality attention needed for growth

 Provide the Memorial Student Center and Texas A&M University with future leaders

 Since MSC FISH began, its members have collectively donated over 42,000 hours of community service to Bryan/College Station, Texas A&M, and surrounding cities.
 With each year, our members become more dedicated to making a lifelong commitment to volunteerism and social responsibility.